Timeline

 The English2 language model is relatively large, around 50MB.
 Since I only need a few words to be recognized, I wondered whether it was possible to make it smaller.
 Turns out it's not that hard once you have Kaldi installed on your machine.
 Tip: in case you install Kaldi from source, only compile the tools folder, that's all you need for making the model smaller using only the words you need.

-The steps are described in the Vosk adaptation document on GitHub.
+The steps are described in the Vosk adaptation document (previously in adaptation.md on GitHub, that file is now available to download at the bottom).
 I created a 'text.txt' file which contains about 15 words at the moment, ran the commands which saves me about 20MB of storage for the app, which is a great deal!

 I'd like to take a step further and try and figure out whether it's possible to save more storage in either the model or the kaldi aar library.
 But, first things first, I need to practice my interval recognition now :)